29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 21- Weight training

 No, not that kind of weight.
 Trust me, I got that one down.
-No I’m talking about strength training, either with free weights or by using machines such as the ones you can find at the gym.
-The purpose of weight or strength training is to make your muscles and joints stronger.
+No, I’m talking about strength training, either with free weights or machines such as the ones you can find at the gym.
+The purpose of weight or strength training is to strengthen your muscles and joints.

-This kind of training doesn’t have to be intensive, and you can customize your training depending on your abilities, but also depending on how you feel on any given day.
+This kind of training doesn’t have to be intensive, and you can customize it according to your abilities and how you feel on any given day.

 22- I’m a gamer, dude!

 This sounds quite silly, but hear me out.
-There are quite a few video games systems out on the market these days that target people who want to practice their fitness routine but for one reason or another, cannot do so at the gym.
+There are quite a few video game systems on the market these days that target people who want to practice their fitness routine but cannot do so at the gym for one reason or another.

-The different game consoles will allow you to choose among a ton of fun ways to exercise.
+The different game consoles will allow you to choose among many fun ways to exercise.
 For example, you can “box,” “run,” “golf,” and many more fun activities.
-Some even have program where a virtual trainer guides you.
-And last but not least, some program actually let you practice your dance moves!
+Some even have programs where a virtual trainer guides you.
+And last but not least, some programs actually let you practice your dance moves!
 Talk about fun exercising!

 23- Just keep swimming, swimming, swimming…